Independence Elementary students take on the teachers in their own version of "Are You Smarter Than a Fifth Grader?"

 "We really wanted the students to come together and be able to interact with us.
 We're always in the classroom working through academics.
 So, it is important for us to come together just to kind of socialize with them," commented Kelli Lee, Independence Elementary School principal.

-The school's third and fourth-grade classes beat their teachers by a score of 3600 to 2600, winning a trophy that will be displayed in the school's trophy case as a reminder that they are smarter than not only a fifth grader but their teachers too.
+The school's third and fourth-grade classes beat their teachers by a score of 3600 to 2600, winning a trophy that will be displayed in the school's trophy case.